At UN, Pakistani leader calls India a sponsor of Muslim hate

 “They believe that India is exclusive to Hindus and others are not equal citizens,” he said in a prerecorded speech to the U.N.
 General Assembly, which is being held virtually amid the coronavirus pandemic.

-Khan has frequently and fervently criticized the August 2019 decision by the government of Prime Minister Narendra Modi to strip Jammu and Kashmir’s statehood, scrap its separate constitution and remove inherited protections on land and jobs.
+Khan has frequently criticized the August 2019 decision by the government of Prime Minister Narendra Modi to strip Jammu and Kashmir’s statehood, scrap its separate constitution and remove inherited protections on land and jobs.

-India’s action and a harsh security clampdown that followed has sparked protests.
-U.N.-appointed independent experts have called on India to take urgent action to address the alarming human rights situation in the territory.
+India’s action and a security clampdown that followed has sparked protests.
+U.N.-appointed independent experts have called on India to take urgent action.

 Residents of the heavily militarized Indian-controlled region of Kashmir say security forces have arrested thousands of young men, raided people’s homes, inflicted beatings and electric shocks, and threatened to take away and marry their female relatives.
 Thousands of protesters over the past year have been wounded by shotgun pellets, including hundreds blinded in one or both eyes.
-For seven months, until March, the area was under a communications blackout with social media and internet access banned.
+For seven months, until March, the area was under a communications blackout, with social media and internet access banned.

 “The international community must investigate these grave violations and prosecute the Indian civil and military personnel involved in state terrorism and serious crimes against humanity,” Khan said.